mtdowner/general-assembly/README.md

 # General Assembly Repo
 ----
-Dedicated repo for all General Assembly:
+Welcome to my repo for General Assembly projects!
-- Dash exercises
-- Webinar exercises
-- Notes
-- Resources

-[Dash](https://dash.generalassemb.ly/projects) is General Assembly's online learning platform that's free!
-It's a good starting point for beginners, and if I'm able to do this without knowing HTML, I recommend th as I first started
+[Dash](https://dash.generalassemb.ly/projects) is General Assembly's FREE online learning platform!
+This was my first time learning web development, and I thought it was perfect for a beginner.
+Check out my projects on [GitHub Pages](https://mtdowner.io/general-assembly.io.)

 PROJECT 1: BUILD A PERSONAL WEBSITE